TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/7-Paths-on-the-Data-Map.rst

 Extbase gathers the type of the relation from the configuration of the database table column.
 Lets take a look at the definition of the column posts.
-It can be found in the file tca.php within the path Configuration/TCA/.
+It can be found in the file :file:`tca.php` within the path *Configuration/TCA/*.

 ::